-Within the mobile generations, one study in particular struck a cord with us.
+Within the mobile generations, one study, in particular, struck a chord with us.
 At Posture People, excellent workplace wellbeing is paramount.
-Whether that be delivered by our sit stand desks, ergonomic chairs, or copious cups of tea!
+Whether that be delivered by our sit-stand desks, ergonomic chairs, or copious cups of tea!

 The personal wellbeing principles referred to in the talk were created by Professor Patrick Jordan (2014).
 This development encompassed five principles of wellbeing known as the H.A.P.P.Y model to be used in the workplace which Mobile Generations then adapted.
 If you are thinking about adopting better home working practices, or want to improve the wellbeing of the people in your workplace, try implementing this model.

 By way of an introduction to the concept, we’d like to break down for you what the H.A.P.P.Y model stands for as detailed in the Orangebox Mobile Generations Report 2015.

 H. Hatch a plan to take responsibility

 Optimise your own wellbeing within the context of your employer’s policies, working environment and training.

 As an employee, whatever our work situation and whatever our employers’ policies there will be things that we can do ourselves to improve wellbeing.
 In the short term, this can include learning how to sit with a healthy posture, learning techniques to reduce stress or managing our time in order to be more productive.
 In the longer term, it can include raising wellbeing and performance issues with management and persuading them to implement more effective policies and environments.

 Aim to achieve wellbeing in all areas of your professional and personal life.